nicolasparada/blog/content/posts/passwordless-auth-server.md

 If you have problems about `Blocked script execution because the document's frame is sandboxed and the 'allow-scripts' permission is not set` after clicking the magic link on mailtrap, try doing a right click + "Open link in new tab".
 This is a security thing where the mail content is [sandboxed](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#attr-sandbox).
 I had this problem sometimes on `localhost`, but I think you should be fine once you deploy the server with `https://`.

-Please leave any issues on the [GitHub repo](https://github.com/nicolasparada/go-passwordless-demo) or feel free to send PRs 👍
+Please leave any issues on the [GitHub repo](https://github.com/nicolasparada/go-passwordless-demo), PRs are welcome too 👍

 I'll write a second part for this post coding a client for the API.